wangmiaothu/wangmiaothu.github.io/_pages/home.md

 ##### **Short Bio**

-I am an assistant professor with the [State Key Laboratory of Virtual Reality Technology and Systems](http://vrlab.buaa.edu.cn), Beihang University.
-Prior to this, I was a postdoc researcher in [Visual Media Computing](http://cg.cs.tsinghua.edu.cn) at Tsinghua University, worked with [Prof. Shi-Min Hu](http://cg.cs.tsinghua.edu.cn/prof_hu.htm).
-I received a PhD degree from Tsinghua University in 2016, supervised by Prof. Shi-Min Hu.
+I am an assistant professor (2018-now) with the [State Key Laboratory of Virtual Reality Technology and Systems](http://vrlab.buaa.edu.cn), Beihang University.
+Prior to this, I was a postdoc researcher (2016-2018) in [Visual Media Computing](http://cg.cs.tsinghua.edu.cn) at Tsinghua University.
+I received a PhD degree from Tsinghua University in 2016, supervised by [Prof. Shi-Min Hu](http://cg.cs.tsinghua.edu.cn/prof_hu.htm).
 During 2013-2014, I visited the Visual Computing Group at Cardiff University as a joint PhD student, supervised by [Prof. Ralph Martin](https://www.cardiff.ac.uk/people/view/118143-martin-ralph) and [Prof. Yu-Kun Lai](https://users.cs.cf.ac.uk/Yukun.Lai/).
 I got a bachelor's degree in Computer Science and Technology from Xidian University in 2011.

 <!-- I am serving on the S&T Program Committee of [ISMAR 2020](http://ismar20.org) and Program Committees of [PG 2020](https://pg2020.org/) and [CVM 2020](http://iccvm.org/2020/).
 I was a Conference Committee member of [ISMAR 2019](http://ismar19.org) and reviewed technical papers for SIGGRAPH/SIGGRAPH Asia, IEEE VR, ISMAR, Pacific Graphics, CVM conferences, and ACM TOG, IEEE TVCG, Computer Graphics Forum, The Visual Computer, JCST, CVM journals. -->